RedBeret/RedBeret/README.md

   - **US Army Distinguished Honor Graduate, IT Specialist School**
     - Top of my class, course covered Cisco Network Fundamentals, Routing Protocols, and Security+
   - **Flatiron School, Software Engineering Bootcamp**
-    - Graduated with a focus on full-stack development, mastering technologies such as Python, JavaScript, React, Redux, and engaging deeply with software engineering principles.
-A significant highlight was leading the development of "AiChatPoweredEcommerce" for my capstone project.
-This innovative project combines AI and e-commerce to enhance online shopping experiences through AI-driven chat support.
-By integrating Flask and React with OpenAI's GPT for NLP, I implemented a chatbot that offers personalized technical customer service, setting a new standard in digital retail.
-This endeavor not only solidified my skills in software development but also in applying NLP and machine learning techniques to practical challenges.
-The project underscored the importance of security, using SQLite/PostgreSQL for database management, and bcrypt for secure authentication, showcasing my ability to design and deploy secure, responsive, and user-centric applications.
+    - Mastered full-stack development, delving into Python, JavaScript, React, Redux, and software engineering principles.
+A capstone project, "AiChatPoweredEcommerce," showcased my ability to enhance digital retail through innovative NLP applications, employing OpenAI's GPT for chatbot integration and ensuring secure, user-centric application development with Flask, React, and secure authentication practices.

 ---

 ### 🛠️ **Core Competencies**

-  - **🔍 Strategic Planning**
-    - Specialize in crafting scalable and efficient technology architectures.
-  - **📈 Data-Driven Decision Making**
-    - Employ large datasets to make well-informed decisions, thereby reducing risk and enhancing project success rates.
-  - **🛠️ Troubleshooting Expertise**
-    - Notable for promptly diagnosing and resolving a wide array of technological issues.
+- **👨‍💻 Software Engineering & Development**
+  - Proficient in Python, JavaScript, and React, with a comprehensive understanding of full-stack development practices.
+Demonstrated ability to lead front-end and back-end development, database management, and API integration projects.

+- **🤖 Machine Learning & Data Analysis**
+  - Keen interest in leveraging machine learning to solve real-world problems.
+Skilled in applying Python for data analysis and machine learning projects, with a knack for transforming complex datasets into actionable insights.

+- **🔧 Agile Methodologies & Project Management**
+  - Certified in Agile, SEC+, CCNA, and AWS, with extensive experience in leading Scrum, Agile, and Kanban initiatives.
+Expertise in optimizing project delivery and reporting through effective project management processes.

+- **🌍 Global Perspective & Adaptability**
+  - World traveler with experiences across various cultures, enhancing adaptability, problem-solving skills, and global perspective.
+These experiences contribute to a unique approach to software development, embracing creativity, adaptability, and a comprehensive worldview.

+- **🔗 Systems Integration & Technical Leadership**
+  - Led the integration of over 50 US Navy ships, showcasing strong capabilities in managing large-scale projects and complex technical environments.
+Excel at connecting technical teams with executive management through strategic planning and clear communication.

+- **🛡️ Cybersecurity & Network Infrastructure**
+  - Solid foundation in cybersecurity practices and network infrastructure, underpinned by hands-on experience and certifications in SEC+, CCNA, and AWS.
+Committed to ensuring robust security and compliance across all software development and systems integration projects.

-  - **📚 Team Enablement**
+- **👥 Collaboration & Team Empowerment**
-    - Adept at educating and empowering team members, which in turn elevates overall team productivity.
+  - Deep belief in the power of collaboration and team empowerment, with a track record of building and nurturing teams that innovate and excel.
+Passionate about sharing knowledge and fostering an environment where team members are encouraged to grow and excel.

+---

 📫 **Contact Information**: espisteven5@gmail.com